AndreHoarau/computer_infrastructure_assessment/README.md

-# Higher Diploma in Computing - Data Analytics Module Assessment
+# Higher Diploma in Computing - Data Analytics Module Assessment - Module: Computer Infrastructure

-Welcome to the repository for my **Data Analytics module** in the Higher Diploma in Computing program at **ATU Galway**.
 This repository contains my work for the assessment components due on **Friday, 20 December 2024**.

 ## Purpose of the Assessment